vonlof/demo-simple-seo/ARTICLE.md

 # Creating a simple Angular SEO service

-### How to build a simple SEO service for an angular frontend application, without a library ;)
+### How to build a simple SEO service for an angular frontend application.

 ![title](angular-seo.png)

 In this article we are going to create a simple SEO service.
 This service will inject default Meta and Open Graph tags into the head of our application.
 This will enable social sharing in a serverside or pre-rendered Angular application.

-Important: In general you should only use this module when you're using Angular Universal or Scully.
-Generating Meta tags on the frontend is basically useless as not all Crawlers can render Javascript applications.
+*Important: In general you should only use this module when you're using Angular Universal or any other serverside renderer.
+Generating Meta tags on the frontend is basically useless as not all Crawlers can render Javascript (SPA) applications.*

+After reading this post, you could use this code as base for your own seo module.

 Before we dive into this we need to know what SEO is.
 SEO stands for search engine optimization.
 It is a process of taking steps to help a website or piece of content rank higher on Google.